 Owen Youngman was appointed to the Knight Chair in Digital Media Strategy at Medill in January 2009, after a 37-year career at the Chicago Tribune focused on new product development, innovation, and interactive media.
 He created such Web sites as chicagotribune.com and metromix.com as the Tribune’s first director of interactive media (1995-99); directed the development and launch of RedEye, the Tribune’s successful daily for young urban commuters; and, in nine years as a vice president and senior vice president, oversaw marketing, strategy, and development.

 At Medill, Youngman teaches in both the graduate and undergraduate programs.
 In addition to strategy, his courses focus on innovation, media economics, technology, and the changing cultural and media landscape.
 He lectures and speaks widely on these topics and often appears on Chicago-area radio and television to discuss news developments and discuss their implications.
-In 2013, he will teach one of Northwestern's first six massively open online courses (MOOCs) through University partner Coursera and will teach it again in mid-2014.
+In fall 2013, he taught one of Northwestern's first six massively open online courses (MOOCs) through University partner Coursera and will teach it again in mid-2014.

 During a Tribune career that began in 1971 as a copy boy on the weekend night shift, Youngman held newsroom positions including deputy sports editor, associate metropolitan editor/suburban news, associate features editor, associate managing editor/financial news and managing editor/features.
 His responsibilities on the business side from 1999 to 2008 included strategic marketing; community relations and the Tribune’s philanthropy; direction of the company’s developing businesses, including CLTV News, Hoy, Chicagoland Publishing Co., and RedEye; events; research; readership growth; and cross-company project management.
 He also led the teams that acquired Chicago Magazine and the Printers Row Book Fair.
 His plan for a Tribune Web site that used death notices and obituaries to create a range of new services and information products ultimately grew into Legacy.com, which remains the leading aggregator of this content with nearly 20 million unique visitors per month.